yangl77/OrderTracker/README.md

 Configuration:

-- Put your gmail credentials.json under packages/gmail/authorization.
+- Save your Gmail credentials.json under packages/gmail/authorization.

-- Put your Atlas MongoDB password in password.json under packages/mongodb/authorization.
+- Save your Atlas MongoDB password in password.json under packages/mongodb/authorization.

-- Put your Gpt api_key in api_key.json under packages/gpt/authorization.
+- Save your Gpt api_key in api_key.json under packages/gpt/authorization.

-- Put your proxy in proxy.json if you need it.ß
+- Save your proxy in proxy.json if you need it.ß